jiri132/ChessApp_V2/README.md

 - **TypeScript**: TypeScript is used to add static typing to JavaScript, providing enhanced development tools and reducing errors.

+## Design
+The design is very simple, which makes it easier to overview and navigate through the app.
+The app consists of three windows:
+1. The bot selection menu
+2. The chessboard where the moves are visualized
+3. The chess notation

+You can find screenshots from the app [**here**](documentation/Design.md).

 ## Getting Started
 ### Prerequisites
 - [**Rust**](https://www.rust-lang.org/tools/install) installed.